DataDog/documentation/content/en/developers/dogstatsd/_index.md

 ### Code

-The following officials Datadog-DogStatsD client libraries are available for your code depending on its language:
+Official Datadog-DogStatsD client libraries are available for the following languages:

 * [Python][10]
 * [Ruby][11]